 We all want to do the will of God, don’t we?
 The Bible is full of examples of those who claim to do the will of God, but who fail to grasp what the will of God really is!
 Some deceive themselves into thinking that what they say and do is in harmony with the ways of God – and is therefore his will.

 The principle we need to follow is plain – to read God’s word regularly and do so with a totally honest God-fearing heart, so that we do not twist its’ meaning to suit our own desires.

 It is highly interesting that there is no mention of demons, or even the word ‘devil’ in the Old Testament.
-Baalzebub gets a mention (2 Kings 1 v.3) as the idol-God in Ekron!
-Human imagination about the evil-spirit world had only come as a result of the influence of Greek philosophy when they conquered the ancient world before Christ.
+Beelzebub gets a mention (2 Kings 1 v.3) as the idol-God in Ekron!
+Human imagination about the evil-spirit world had only come as a result of the influence of Greek philosophy when they conquered the ancient world 200 years or so before Christ.

-The religious leaders had a corrupted perception of the will of God: we, who have God’s word so readily available have no excuse for failing to read it carefully so that we know the ways and principles upon which God acts and so do “the will of God” and as a result are truly Christ’s “brother and sister and mother”
+The religious leaders had a corrupted perception of the will of God: we, who have God’s word so readily available have no excuse for failing to read it carefully so that we know the ways and principles upon which God acts – and so we do “the will of God” and as a result are truly Christ’s “brother and sister and mother.”